BreweryTeam/BreweryX-Documentation/docs/en/index.md

         <figcaption>**Vutka1** - Translations & Mod</figcaption>
     </figure>

+</div>

+# Other Contributors

-    Credits to DieReicheErethons & Sn0wStorm as the original authors of [Brewery](https://github.com/DieReicheErethons/Brewery)
-    You can also be here!
+Credits to DieReicheErethons & Sn0wStorm as the original authors of [Brewery](https://github.com/DieReicheErethons/Brewery) You can also be here!
 If you want to contribute - feel free to tell us in [our Discord](https://discord.gg/3FkNaNDnta)!

-</div>